0xCoto/Virgo/paper.md

 By additionally providing the observer with an important set of utilities, `Virgo` also makes for a great tool for planning (radio) observations.
-This includes the ability to compute the position of astronomical sources in the sky for a given date (see \autoref{fig:predict}), and conversely, estimate the right ascencion and declination given the observer's coordinates along with the altitude and azimuth the telescope is pointing to, with the help of the `Astropy` package [@astropy:2013; @astropy:2018].
+This includes the ability to compute the position of astronomical sources in the sky for a given date (see \autoref{fig:predict}), and conversely, to estimate the right ascencion and declination given the observer's coordinates along with the altitude and azimuth the telescope is pointing to, with the help of the `Astropy` package [@astropy:2013; @astropy:2018].

 ![Example prediction of the location of the Cygnus A radio galaxy (3C 405) in the celestial sphere of the observer.\label{fig:predict}](predict.pdf)